quasarstream/python-ffmpeg-video-streaming/README.md

         .package('/var/www/media/videos/hls/hls-stream.m3u8', progress=progress)
 )
 ```
-Output of the progress:
+Output from a terminal:
 ![transcoding](https://github.com/aminyazdanpanah/aminyazdanpanah.github.io/blob/master/video-streaming/transcoding.gif?raw=true "transcoding" )

 ### Saving Files
-There are several options to save your files.
+There are two ways to save your files.

 #### 1. To a Local Path
 You can pass a local path to the `package` method.
 If there was no directory in the path, then the package auto makes the directory.